Stories

 This mural with the “I Matter,You Matter” message was designed by an English as a Second Language class in Central Falls, RI.
 This group of newcomer students receive extra support in English, math civics and sports.
 The I Matter, You Matter message resonated with them so much so that they created this beautiful mural at their school for all to see.
 They have left a wonderful lasting impression for all to admire and enjoy.

-Caring Coins are shared at the Veterans Memorial School’s SPARK Program in Providence Rhode Island!
+Caring Coins are shared at the Veterans Memorial School’s SPARK Program in Providence Rhode Island

 Let’s Connect Summer Program reaches out to Veterans

-“As a social worker at the Veterans Home, I know how lonely and forgotten many of the veterans feel.
-Many eyes lit up when youth from the Let’s Connect Project came with the caring coins.
+A social worker’s response to the “Let’s Connect” Program: “As a social worker at the Veterans Home, I know how lonely and forgotten many of the veterans feel.
+Many eyes lit up when youth from the Let’s Connect Project came with the Caring Coins.
 They not only brought joy that one day, the Caring Coins are a long-term reminder of their visit and a reminder that they are not forgotten.
 Thank you!”

-“This is a way for the world to become closer and connect and I’ve really enjoyed being a part of it.
+Student 2: “This is a way for the world to become closer and connect and I’ve really enjoyed being a part of it.
 I think the actual handing out of the coins finally got the members excited about what this project is about.
 It gave us an opportunity to see why these coins are needed and really connect with those who benefited from their efforts.
 I enjoyed seeing the veterans become happy…they really lit up when they realized what was happening and that it was all for them.”

-“…the everyday challenges we face and decisions we make are hard enough, it’s nice to know that someone cares.
+Student 3: “…the everyday challenges we face and decisions we make are hard enough, it’s nice to know that someone cares.
 These coins are not just for people facing extreme tragedy or troops going into combat.
 They are for everyone, a little reminder that no matter what frustrations and challenges we face daily, we are never alone.”

 Caring Day at MEMS, Manchester, VT

-MEMS (Manchester Elementary and Middle School in Manchester, Vermont) community came together for Caring Day.
-I The important message of being cared for and caring for others was shared in MEMS Pre-K through grade 8 building and our greater community.It began with an assembly where the fifth graders presented information about compassion and kindness and celebrated locals for their compassionate acts.
-The story of the Caring Coins was shared, Through “The Compassionate Faces of the Shires Project”, locals were interviewed by students.
-They then created a poster highlighting them, which was displayed in the Manchester Community Library for a week.
+The MEMS (Manchester Elementary and Middle School in Manchester, Vermont) community came together for Caring Day to spread the message of caring.
+It began with an assembly where the fifth graders presented information about compassion and kindness and celebrated locals for their compassionate acts.
+One presentation, “The Compassionate Faces of the Shires Project,” shared the story of the Caring Coins.
 At the end of the assembly, all MEMS community members went through lines to receive a high five or a hug.
-They also given a sticky note to leave a kind message for someone and a Caring Coin to keep or give.
+They were also given a sticky note to leave a kind message for someone and a Caring Coin to keep or give.
+It was a very special sharing for all.”

-Boy Scouts received Caring Coins
+Boy Scouts receive Caring Coins

 Girls at a Special School Sponsor Caring Coins for Others Facing Challenges